narendram224/html_canvas1/README.md

 <h1>Canvas experiment series part one making Partical using html and css and js </h1
-<h4>The basic2.html page having very nice and cool animation of canvas just check the screenshot </h4>
+<p>The basic2.html page having very nice and cool animation of canvas just check the screenshot </p>

  # <label style=""> This is a very simple example after that we take our canvas design to the next label</label>